socotecio/django-socio-grpc/docs/features/logging.rst

     - If your service raises a GRPCException, it will result by default to a Warning.
       You can define your own GRPCException and set the log_level as you wish to change this.
     - If your service raises another Exception, it will result in an Error.
-    - Lastly, if you want to log requests even if they are ok, you can launch django in DEBUG mode or you can enable LOG_OK_RESPONSE in your settings.
+    - Logging incoming request is only activated when in DEBUG mode or if LOG_OK_RESPONSE settings is set to True

 Example
 -------